-The minimum liability coverage requirements for an F44 certificate are much higher than for an SR22 certificate, especially in Florida.
-This greatly impacts your auto insurance rate if you own a car.
-In Virginia the minimum coverage for FR44 insurance is 50/100/40 ($50K bodily injury per person/$100K bodily injury per accident/$40K property damage).
-In comparison, Florida’s higher minimum coverage requirement is 100/300/50.
+The minimum liability coverage requirements for F44 insurance are much higher than for SR22 insurance, especially in Florida.
+The higher coverage significantly impacts your auto insurance rate if you own a car.

-One of the most frequent questions people ask concerning what is FR44: “Is it a stand alone insurance policy?”
-The answer is no. The FR44 does not exist on its own.
-If you own a car, the FR44 is an endorsement or attachment to your existing auto insurance policy.
-If you don’t own a vehicle, you will purchase a non-owner insurance policy, and the FR44 certificate will be attached to that.
-In general, a non owner FR44 certificate (without a vehicle) is cheaper than an FR44 owner-operator certificate (with a car).
-However, if you own a vehicle you can’t purchase a non-owner FR44 certificate to avoid paying a higher premium.
+“Is FR44 a stand-alone insurance policy?”
+The answer is no. The certificate does not exist on its own.
+If you own a car, the document is a rider to your existing auto insurance policy.
+You’ll purchase a non-owner insurance policy with an FR44 attachment if you don’t own a vehicle.
+FR44 Non Owner Insurance (without a car) is generally cheaper than owner-operator insurance (with a car).
+However, when you own a vehicle, you can’t purchase a non-owner certificate to avoid paying a higher premium.

-Another frequently asked question asked is, “do I need to continue my FR44 coverage if I move to another state?”
-Because FR44 insurance is only available in Florida and Virginia, the coverage cannot be transferred if you move out of these states.
-If you carry FR44 insurance and move to another state, our agents can assist you so you’ll continue being properly insured without interruption prior to moving to the new state.
+“Do I need to carry FR44 if I move out of state?”
+This certificate is only available in Florida and Virginia, so the coverage cannot be transferred if you move out of these states.
+If you carry FR44 insurance and move to another state, our agents can ensure you remain legally insured without interruption before moving.